 This refuge sits in the Mississippi Delta region where the White River meets the Mississippi, creating 90 miles of flooded bottomland forests, which creates a great habitat for waterfowl.

-The reserve has 40 boat ramps and is surrounded rice fields, helping make the reserve the perfect place to hunt.
+The reserve has 40 boat ramps and is surrounded by rice fields, helping make the reserve the perfect place to hunt.
 Admission is free, but a refuge user permit is required for hunting.

 Managed by the United States Fish and Wildlife Service in the Department of the Interior, White River NWR is located at 57 South CC Camp Road in Saint Charles, Arkansas and offers visitors a variety of guided as well as private hunts.